 The Short-Term Effects of Heroin Withdrawal

-The effects of heroin withdrawal can be felt in addict within 8-12 hours of last use.
-Depending on the length of time and frequency use, the short-term physical and psychological symptoms of heroin withdrawal can include a runny nose, dehydration, restlessness insomnia.
+The effects of heroin withdrawal can be felt in addicts within 8-12 hours of last use.
+Depending on the length of time and frequency of use, the short-term physical and psychological symptoms of heroin withdrawal can include a runny nose, dehydration, restlessness insomnia.
 Addicts can also experience muscle aches, spasms, extreme mood swings, irritability, and aggression.

 Most of the short-term withdrawal symptoms are physical in nature.
 Because of this, it is crucial that addicts undergo medical detoxification at the start of the treatment process.
-With medication-assisted therapy, nutritional interventions and other programs, the effects of heroin withdrawal can be more tolerable.
+With medication-assisted therapy, nutritional interventions, and other programs, the effects of heroin withdrawal can be more tolerable.

 The Long-Term Effects of Heroin Withdrawal